 If you've noticed that life really has him down, it might be a good idea to spend some quality time together.
 This can go a long way towards replacing the weirdness with closeness.

-Dealing With Him When He's Acting Weird
+How to Deal With Him When He's Acting Weird

 If you haven't noticed, a lot of the above issues could be resolved by just talking about them!

 That's what's at the root of most relationship problems: lack of communication.
-The question is whether you're willing to be the first one to bring it up, or if you would rather let things hang forever.
+The question is whether you're willing to be the first one to bring it up or if you would rather let things hang forever.

 Look, it's understandable to be hesitant.
 The first person to want to talk is usually the first to have to be vulnerable and put their cards on the table.
 But if you want the power to change things in your relationship, you can't be passive about communication.
 If you want him to open up to you, lead by example and open up to him!

 When you're honest with him, if he shuts down or acts weird (even more than he already has), remember that it's not your fault.
 He probably has some emotional blocks, in which case you may need to seriously consider whether or not you can continue the relationship.